 Metal Finishing (CN destruct and chromate reduction)

 Chlorine addition (swimming pools, spas)

 Aquaculture, cooling towers

 How Does an Electrode Work?

-An ORP measuring electrode is identical to pH measuring electrodes except a nobel metal is used in place of the pH glass as the measuring element.
+An ORP measuring electrode is identical to pH measuring electrodes except a noble metal is used in place of the pH glass as the measuring element.
 Noble metals are used because they will not enter into the chemical reaction taking place.
-Other nobel metals such as gold or silver can be used, but platinum is the most commonly used.
+Other noble metals such as gold or silver can be used, but platinum is the most commonly used.

 Temperature compensation is not used for ORP measurements.
 The correction factors are system and chemical dependent and are not easily determined.